A Guide to Finding a Care Home

 Seeking dementia care can be one of life’s most emotional and demanding experiences.
 However, if your loved one requires the additional support from a professional care provider, it’s very important to consider the dementia care options available when finding a care home.
-These can range from dedicated dementia suites with a focus on life story work to, cutlery-free dining options for residents who have difficulty in swallowing and complex dementia care suites.

 Finally, you may be looking to find a care home in order to utilise the respite care facility.
 Respite care is beneficial for both the care provider and the resident, allowing the primary care giver some much needed rest, while giving the resident an opportunity to enjoy expert care and support within a welcoming care home environment.